The reason for the second, counter rotating motor, is for stability, and hopefully to create an even more powerful field.

 The

+stator of this motor is comprised of 42 radial coils, forming a diameter of about 250mm.
 The 42 coils are in a 3 phase configuration, each phase having 14 coils in series.
 I intend to cut these stators into individual coils, and reconfigure them into whatever diameter ring I settle on.

 The